 “While the skies have cleared, the full extent of the impact on the harvest, and industry, is anything but clear,” Palate Club CEO Nicolas Mendiharat told us during his visit to the area earlier this week.
-His words echo the general atmosphere in the Valley: uncertainty.
-Yet there are some certainties in the intersection of fire and vine, many of which shed light on the fundamental vulnerabilities in the wine sector, locally and even abroad.
+His words echo the general mood in the Valley: uncertainty.
+Yet there are some certainties in the intersection of fire and vine, many of which shed light on the fundamental vulnerabilities in the wine sector.

 The good news first:

-Vineyards can slow or stop the spread of (some) fires in areas like Napa or Sonoma.
+Vineyards can Slow or Stop the Spread of (Some) Fires in Areas like Napa Valley

 While this may not have stopped it from inflicting thousands or millions in property damage, the results could have been much worse.
 They might very well have been if not for the vine’s sacrifice.
 Unfortunately, the vines are dryer in autumn and, as the years get hotter and the fire season stretches later into the year with climate change, they may frequently become vulnerable tinder rather than expensive firebreaks.